STEM CELL THERAPY

 - Chronic Lyme Disease Treatment

-Degenerative Organs – Infused by IV into your blood and/or IM injection into muscle
+Degenerative Organs – Stem Cells infused by IV into blood and/or IM injection into muscle

 - Kidney disease